KLGZ

 KLGZ (1600 AM) is a radio station broadcasting a country music format.
-Licensed to serve Algona, Iowa, United States, the station is owned by A2Z Broadcasting and features programming from ABC Radio.
-Prior to Country music, KLGZ had an Adult Contemporary format, simulcasting its sister station, KLGA-FM.
+Licensed to serve Algona, Iowa, United States, the station is owned by Bernadette Merrill, through licensee A2Z Broadcasting, LLC, and features programming from ABC News Radio.
+Prior to country music, KLGZ had an adult contemporary format, simulcasting its sister station, KLGA-FM.
 KLGZ began broadcasting in 1956 as KLGA, a daytime-only station, and added nighttime power at a later date.

 KLGA changed its call sign to the current KLGZ on July 15, 2014.

-FM Translator
+FM translator

 KLGZ relays programming to an FM translator in order to widen the coverage area and also to provide listeners with the stereophonic high fidelity sound of FM.
-KLGZ (AM) uses a two tower antenna array which orients the signal to the northwest; the fm translator uses a non-directional pattern.
+KLGZ uses a two tower antenna array which orients the signal to the northwest; the FM translator uses a non-directional pattern.